 Although it may be unnerving, vaginal bleeding in the first trimester might actually be more common than you think.
 Since nearly one third of all pregnancies experience some sort of bleeding in early pregnancy, you can rest assured that your body is not the only one handling early pregnancy this way.

-In this post, I've laid it all out there for you so that you can hopefully rest your mind a little quicker than I could when I was having first trimester bleeding.
+In this post, I've laid it all out there for you.
+Hopefully, after reading this post, you can rest your mind a little quicker than I could when I was having first trimester bleeding.
 Keep reading to learn everything you need to know about bleeding in early pregnancy.

 Does Bleeding During Pregnancy Mean Miscarriage?

-I know that it is scary and you feel worried about your pregnancy, but first trimester bleeding does not always mean miscarriage.
+I know that it is scary.
+You feel worried about your pregnancy and what might happen to it.
+Fortunately, first trimester bleeding does not always mean miscarriage.
 In fact, 15-20% of women with normal, healthy pregnancies will have first trimester bleeding.
 On top of that, if a heartbeat is seen on ultrasound, over 90% of women who experience first trimester vaginal bleeding will not miscarry.
 To me, this is comforting to hear.

-Even so, when you have bleeding in your first trimester, you now technically are experiencing a “threatened miscarriage”.
+Even so, when you have bleeding in your first trimester, you now technically are experiencing what is called a “threatened miscarriage”.
 This is because the threat of miscarriage does increase slightly when you have first-trimester bleeding.

 Your provider will diagnose you with “threatened miscarriage” if you are having bleeding and/or mild cramping but the cervix has remained closed and the embryo is still viable.
 In many cases of threatened miscarriage, the bleeding stops and the pregnancy continues to be normal and healthy.
 For others, the bleeding increases and eventually results in a spontaneous pregnancy loss.